-3.5.1 As detailed in the Planning Obligations and Affordable Housing Supplementary Planning Document, affordable workspace should be operated by a 'Qualifying Tenant' which is an organisation that can demonstrate their intention and means to deliver the proposed affordable workspace.
-The Qualifying Tenant could be the
+As detailed in the Planning Obligations and Affordable Housing Supplementary Planning Document (POAH SPD), affordable workspace should be operated by a 'Qualifying Tenant' which is an organisation that can demonstrate their intention and means to deliver the proposed affordable workspace.
+The Qualifying Tenant could be the developer, owner of the property, or a managed workspace provider, such as those identified on other central London borough's affordable workspace registers1.

-- developer, owner of the property, or a managed workspace provider, such as those identified on other central London borough's affordable workspace registers1. - 3.5.2 If a managed workspace provider is proposed to be the Qualifying Tenant, developers are encouraged to ensure the needs of both the End Users and the managed workspace provider are designed into the development and commercial arrangements. - 3.5.3 The developer is encouraged to select a managed workspace provider and work with them (and also ideally with representatives from the End User target market) from an early stage.
-This early joint working is similar to developers working with registered social landlords on affordable housing. - 3.5.4 Specifically, developers are encouraged to work with their preferred managed workspace provider to (but not limited to): - a) understand the business needs of the managed workspace provider; - b) define the End User and understand their needs; - c) develop the heads of terms and agree the lease of the affordable workspace; - d) co-develop the capital works specification and spatial layout to ensure it is fit for purpose; - e) co-develop the Operation Management Plan with a focus on (but not limited to) a vision and plan for supporting End Users to succeed in their businesses, social value activities and pricing structure; - f) establish a build programme; - g) design a programme of activities and ways of working to optimise the socioeconomic outcomes from the workspace; and, - h) consider how the council's economic development team could best support the affordable workspace. - 3.5.5 In all cases, the developer would need to request written approval of the proposed Qualifying Tenant from the council.
+If a managed workspace provider is proposed to be the Qualifying Tenant, developers are encouraged to ensure the needs of both the End Users and the managed workspace provider are designed into the development and commercial arrangements.

+The developer is encouraged to select a managed workspace provider and work with them (and also ideally with representatives from the End User target market) from an early stage.
+This early joint working is similar to developers working with registered social landlords on affordable housing.

+Specifically, developers are encouraged to work with their preferred managed workspace provider to (but not limited to):

+- a) understand the business needs of the managed workspace provider; - b) define the End User and understand their needs; - c) develop the heads of terms and agree the lease of the affordable workspace; - d) co-develop the capital works specification and spatial layout to ensure it is fit for purpose; - e) co-develop the Operation Management Plan with a focus on (but not limited to) a vision and plan for supporting End Users to succeed in their businesses, social value activities and pricing structure; - f) establish a build programme; - g) design a programme of activities and ways of working to optimise the socio-economic outcomes from the workspace; and, - h) consider how the council's economic development team could best support the affordable workspace.

+In all cases, the developer should request written approval of the proposed Qualifying Tenant from the council.